solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 ## Sharing state with other auth steps

 {{% notice note %}}
-The sharing state feature was introduced with **Gloo Edge Enterprise**, release 1.6.10.
+The sharing state feature was introduced with **Gloo Gateway Enterprise**, release 1.6.10.
 If you are using an earlier version, this will not work.
 {{% /notice %}}

 A common requirement is to be able to share state between the passthrough service, and other auth steps (either custom plugins, or our built-in authentication) .
 When writing a custom auth plugin, this is possible, and the steps to achieve it are [outlined here]({{< versioned_link_path fromRoot="/guides/dev/writing_auth_plugins#sharing-state-between-steps" >}}).
 We support this requirement by leveraging request and response metadata.

-We provide some example implementations in the Gloo Edge repository at `docs/examples/grpc-passthrough-auth/pkg/auth/v3/auth-with-state.go`.
+We provide some example implementations in the Gloo Gateway repository at `docs/examples/grpc-passthrough-auth/pkg/auth/v3/auth-with-state.go`.

 ### Reading state from other auth steps